-Do you travel to the European Union (EU)?
-If so, remember to claim your Value-Added Tax (VAT) before you leave.
+If you travel to the European Union (EU), remember to claim your Value-Added Tax (VAT) before you leave.
 VAT is paid by the consumer, but when you are not a resident of the EU, you are entitled to a refund of your VAT before you return to your home country.

 To get your VAT back, you’ll need to fill out a tax-free form.
 You can ask a salesperson for the form in the store where you are making a purchase.
 Some places will refund your VAT on the spot.
 Others will require you to complete the forms and mail them in.

 If necessary, take your tax-free forms to the U.S. Customs and Border Patrol area at the airport before you leave the EU.
 They will verify your purchase and ask to see your passport before stamping your forms.